ilent2/ott/README.md

 ------------

 To use the toolbox, download or clone the GitHub repository.
+You will also need a modern version of MATLAB, we recommend updating to at least 2018a.
 This version of the toolbox is released as a package, `+ott`, which contains a collection of functions for calculating T-matrices, beam coefficients, force and torques.